Mtumzima122/Mtumzima122/README.md

 - 👋 Hi, I’m @Mtumzima122
 - 👀 I’m interested in software development
-- 🌱 I’m currently learning web application using laravel , Django
+- 🌱 I’m currently learning web application using php, Django
 - 💞️ I’m looking to collaborate on web design and web development
 - 📫 How to reach me brianevarest423@gmail.com or +255689664224 whatsapp
 - 😄 Pronouns: ...